Tableau Software (DATA) Q3 2017 Results - Earnings Call Transcript

 Thomas Edward Walker - Tableau Software, Inc.

 Hey, Phil.
 This is Tom.
 So, yeah, overall, I wouldn't necessarily call it anything different.
 What I would say is that a lot of what Adam was kind of alluding to is, as we're getting into larger enterprise deals and larger volumes of deals, obviously, there's more discounting for those units.
 I mean, you're talking tens and tens and – tens of thousands of users, there's discounts in play there versus the 10, 20, 50 type of crowd.
 But is it changing or has the dynamic changed since we've launched?
 No, not at all.
-Actually, we're just – we know that's what people are expecting as they're bringing analytics to way broader swaths of organizations (43:44) volume discounting does come into play and we're engaging with our customers there.
+Actually, we know that's what people are expecting as they're bringing analytics to way broader swaths of organizations that volume discounting does come into play, and we're engaging with our customers there.

 Adam Selipsky - Tableau Software, Inc.